erikbrorson/textmining/kaggleExample.md

     ## 9  I hate when a shoot is cancelled & rescheduled due to weather then an hour
     ## 10                                        My boxer is not liking this weather!
     ## # ... with 77,936 more rows, and 1 more variables: s2 <dbl>

+If we take a closer look at the tweets we say that they, not surprisingly, are about the weather.
+They also carry some sort of negative sentiment.
+Our goal of this analysis is to build a simple model that predicts the negativity score of these tweets.
+We are going to use a linear model were each word is given a score.
+The total predicted score of tweet will be the sum of the individual scores in each tweet that may have a non-zero score.

+We are assuming that some words are useless for our analysis, these are called *Stop Words*.
+Some examples of these words are *I*, *and*, *such*, and *them*, it is clear that these words does not carry any interesting information.
+We remove these words in the code below.
+This is were we use the *tm* package in R.

 ``` r
 #Create a corpus representation of the tweets